Learn how to play football and stop feeling clueless watching from the sidelines.

 Each team gets 3 time-outs per half.

 If the game is tied at the end of 4 quarters, the game goes into overtime.
 Overtime is different depending on the level of play.
-For NFL games, the game goes into "sudden death," where a coin toss determines which team receives the ball, and the first team to score wins the game.
+For NFL games, the game goes into "sudden death."
+A coin toss determines which team receives the ball, and the first team to score wins the game.
 If neither team scores at the end of 15 minutes, the game is declared a tie.

 High school and college overtime periods give each team an equal opportunity to try and score.
 Both teams get possession of the ball on their opponent's 25-yard line to score either a touchdown or a field goal.
 Their possession ends if they score, lose the ball on a fumble or interception, or fail to get a first down.
 Then the defense takes possession of the ball on their opponent's 25-yard line.
 If the teams are still tied going into the 3rd overtime period, each team must attempt to score 2 extra points after each touchdown by running an offensive play to cross the end zone instead of kicking the ball through the uprights for a single point.